bodrick/awesome/TOPICS.md

 *   [dotpcap/sharppcap](https://github.com/dotpcap/sharppcap) - Official repository - Fully managed, cross platform (Windows, Mac, Linux) .NET library for capturing packets
 *   [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore + Big Sur + Monterey + Ventura support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.
 *   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
-*   [withfig/autocomplete](https://github.com/withfig/autocomplete) - Fig adds autocomplete to your terminal.
+*   [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell
 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 *   [SignTools/SignTools](https://github.com/SignTools/SignTools) - ✒ A free, self-hosted platform to sideload iOS apps without a computer
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.